The PR Cascade After You Make News

 And remember, the TV report lives forever on the CBS2 Chicago website.

-Our strategic plan ended with our intended snowball effect: One radio report, led to one TV report, which led to two Facebook Live reports.
+Our PR strategy ended with our intended snowball effect: One radio report, led to one TV report, which led to two Facebook Live reports.
 Our client’s potential audience is near 1 million, including:

 - A TV news segment that aired on at least three different newscasts over multiple days to hundreds of thousands of TV viewers